Roi Sumang: College career

 Sumang first played for the UE Red Warriors in 2011.
 In his rookie year, he only averaged 5.2 points, 3.4 rebounds and 2.8 assist per game.
-The next season, he was the one of the league leaders in several categories: third in scoring average (18.4 ppg), second in assists (4.9 apg), and fifth in steals (1.4 spg).
+The next season, he was one of the league leaders in several categories: third in scoring average (18.4 ppg), second in assists (4.9 apg), and fifth in steals (1.4 spg).
 In 2013, he increased his scoring average to 19.33 ppg, second in the league behind season MVP Terrence Romeo.
 He was included in the Mythical 5 selection for that same year.
 When Derrick Pumaren took the coaching reins for the Red Warriors in 2014, his scoring average dipped down to 13.0 points per outing, and was always at odds with his new coach.
 At one point, he was benched by Pumaren for leaving the school’s quarters without permission, and was relegated to come off the bench after he lost his starting spot to Dan Alberto.
 In 2015, he elected to skip his fifth and final playing year in the UAAP, and instead saw action in the PBA D-League team, Tanduay Light Rhum Masters and opted to apply for the draft later that year.